jacobb260/scalable-ml-lab2/README.md

 # Lab2
-A UI with the trained model can be found here: https://huggingface.co/spaces/jacoblb/Iris
+An UI with the trained model can be found here: https://huggingface.co/spaces/jacoblb/Iris

 ---